santanam23/Regex-Email/Develop/regex-email.md

 ## Author

-Miriam Santana is a future web developer who focuses on making sure the client is always satisfied with the product at hand.
+Miriam Santana is a Web Developer who focuses on making sure the client is always satisfied with the product at hand.
 Feel free to checkout more samples of her work at https://github.com/santanam23 or email her at miriam.steph.santana@gmail.com